 The Canada Science and Technology Museum celebrates its 50th anniversary, and reopens after $80.5 million in building repairs and upgrades.

-Enjoy a week of celebrations prior to the 105th Grey Cup—the annual championship game of the Canadian Football League!
+Enjoy a week of celebrations at Lansdowne prior to the 105th Grey Cup—the annual championship game of the Canadian Football League!

 Tim Hortons Roar of the Rings – Canadian Olympic curling trials